katiefenn/building-testing-jquery-plugins-for-2015/slides/to-infinity.md

-##  To Infinity...
-### Signs you may need a framework
+## Signs you may need a framework
 - Co-ordinating behaviour across components
-- Large teams collaborating on the client
-- Feature rich behaviour
+- Feature-rich behaviour
+    - Lots of public methods
+    - Lots of configuration options